 In addition to the Manatee Genealogical Society, there are several Genealogical Societies that are within reasonable driving distances.
 These organiziation hold regular meetings and have programs tailored to the interests of genealogical researchers.
 See the list below for more information about these societies.
 Click on the society name of interest to get more information and also a link to their website.
-See, also, information on the Florida State Genealogical Society and various Heritage societies.
+For some upcoming special events see our Regional Events page See, also, information on the Florida State Genealogical Society and various Heritage societies.

 SOCIETIES -- LOCAL & WITHIN REASONABLE DRIVING DISTANCE

 The Lakewood Ranch Genealogical Club meets first Monday of the month at 7:00 PM from Nov. thru Apr. at Lakewood Ranch Town Hall.
 Their leader is professional genealogist, Donna Moughty.

 Genealogical Society of Sarasota meets the second Saturday of the month from October through May at The Selby Library (1331 1st St.) auditorium in downtown Sarasota at 10:00 a.m. for light refreshments, 10:30 a.m. for business meeting and Society program, 12:00 p.m. for Brick Wall help, and 12:30 p.m. for an informal lunch where you can chat about your own research at a nearby restaurant.
 Parking is free all day on Saturdays.

 South Bay Genealogical Society, meets the third Tuesday of the month at 10:30 AM with a Regional Roundtable, followed by lunch at noon, and a presentation at 1:00 PM from Sept. thru May.
 Meetings and Regional Roundtables are usually held at the United Methodist Church, 1210 Del Web Blvd.
 W, Sun City Center.